nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `update-info name/John` Displays all students with the name “John” and prompts the user for clarification
 * `update-info name/John f/address` Displays the value stored in the Address Field and prompts the user for a new Address.
 * `update-info name/John f/address v/Block 123 #12-34` Updates student info and displays the new value to the user.

+#### Delete a Student Profile

+Deletes the student's profile, given the index of the student.

+Format: `delete [index/INDEX]`

+Examples:
+* `delete index/1` Deletes the first profile in the student list.

 ### Homework Commands
 #### Assign Homework to a Student